How A Fractional Head of Logistics Model Works

 Defined cadence + time and travel commitment

-Optional engagement structures when appropriate
+Optional engagement choices when appropriate

 The intent is clarity.